avrj/slack-clone/README.md

 - Keeps list of online users in real time

 ## Install & run
-The server includes webpack-dev-middleware & webpack-hot-middleware to show code changes on browser
+The server includes webpack-dev-middleware & webpack-hot-middleware to show code changes on browser without refreshing

 ```
 npm install